Top ranked special educational needs solicitors

 - Sensory and Physical

-It is very likely that a child/YP with autism will have needs that fall into potentially all of these categories of SEN. For example they may have difficulties with:
+A child/YP with autism will likely have needs that fall into potentially all of these categories of SEN. For example, they may have difficulties with:

 - Communicating and interacting with their peers and making friends